-The consolidated financial statements and the related financial statement schedule of DCP, as of December 31, 2009 and 2008 and for each of the three years in the period ended December 31, 2009, incorporated in this prospectus supplement by reference from DCP's Current Report on Form 8-K dated May 26, 2010, and the effectiveness of DCP's internal control over financial reporting, incorporated in this prospectus by reference from DCP's Annual Report on Form 10-K for the year ended December 31, 2009, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements and the related financial statement schedule is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services LLC and expresses an unqualified opinion on the consolidated financial statements and financial statement schedule and includes explanatory paragraphs referring to (a) the preparation of the portion of DCP's consolidated financial statements attributable to DCP East Texas Holdings, LLC, Discovery Producer Services, LLC, and a non trading derivative instrument from the separate records maintained by DCP Midstream, LLC, (b) the retroactive effect of the April 1, 2009 acquisition of an additional 25.1% of DCP East Texas Holdings, LLC, which was accounted for in a manner similar to a pooling of interests, and (c) the retrospective adjustments related to the adoption of the amended provisions of ASC 810, Consolidation, as it pertains to noncontrolling interests, and the adoption of the amended provisions of ASC 260, Earnings Per Share, as it pertains to net income per limited partner and (2) report on the effectiveness of DCP's internal control over financial reporting expresses an unqualified opinion).
-Such consolidated financial statements and financial statement schedule have been so incorporated herein in reliance upon the respective reports of such firm give
+The consolidated financial statements of DCP Midstream Partners, LP (the "Partnership"), as of December 31, 2011 and 2010 and for each of the three years in the period ended December 31, 2011, and the effectiveness of the Partnership's internal control over financial reporting as of December 31, 2011, incorporated in this prospectus supplement by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2011, have been audited by Deloitte & Touche LLP, an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which (1) report on the consolidated financial statements is based in part on the report of Ernst & Young LLP as it relates to Discovery Producer Services, LLC and expresses an unqualified opinion on the consolidated financial statements and includes explanatory paragraphs referring to (a) the retrospective adjustment for the January 1, 2011 acquisition by the Partnership of 33.33% of DCP Southeast Texas Holdings, GP from DCP Midstream, LLC, which was accounted for in a manner similar to a pooling of interests, (b) the preparation of the consolidated financial statements of DCP Southeast Texas Holdings, GP from the separate records maintained by DCP Midstream, LLC, and (c) the retrospective adjustment for changes to the preliminary purchase price allocation for Marysville Hydrocarbon Holdings, Inc, and (2) report on the effectiveness of DCP Midstream Partners, LP's internal control over financial reporting expresses an unqualified opinion).
+Such consolidated financial statements have been so incorporated herein in reliance upon the respective reports of such firm given upon their authority as experts in accounting and auditing.

-The consolidated balance sheet of DCP Midstream GP, LP as of December 31, 2009 incorporated in this prospectus supplement by reference from DCP's Annual Report on Form 10-K for the year ended December 31, 2009 has been audited by Deloitte & Touche LLP, independent auditors, as stated in their report, which is incorporated herein by reference (which report expressed an unqualified opinion and included an explanatory paragraph concerning the adoption of the amended provisions of ASC 810, Consolidation, as it pertains to noncontrolling interests), and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements of DCP Southeast Texas Holdings, GP as of December 31, 2011 and 2010, and for each of the three years in the period ended December 31, 2011, incorporated in this prospectus supplement by reference from the Partnership's Annual Report on Form 10-K for the year ended December 31, 2011, have been audited by Deloitte & Touche LLP, independent auditors, as stated in their report, which is incorporated herein by reference (which report expressed an unqualified opinion and included an explanatory paragraph referring to the preparation of the consolidated financial statements from the separate records maintained by DCP Midstream, LLC), and has been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.